KritzelKratzel/rocksclusters-recipes/kernel/README.md

 CentOS 7.4 ships `gcc (GCC) 4.8.5 20150623 (Red Hat 4.8.5-16)` which is pretty old and does not have the [retpoline patches](https://support.google.com/faqs/answer/7625886), required to counter the [Spectre security vulnerability](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).
 As we are not on a cutting edge system it is OK to update gcc to release 7.

-Rewind to your build VM to the snapshot made after installation.
+Rewind to your build-VM to the snapshot made after installation.

 ```bash
 cd /root